Tasarinan/Ufoco/README.md

 ## Setting Up and Running

 Right now getting UFOCO up and running should be as simple as installing [node](https://nodejs.org/) and then running `npm install` followed by either `npm run win` (if on Windows) or `npm run mac` if on OS X.

-## Coding Style

-These are the style guidelines for coding in **Ufoco**

-You can run npm run lint to show any style issues detected by cpplint and eslint.

-# C++ and Python

-For C++ and Python, we follow Chromium’s Coding Style.
-You can use clang-format to format the C++ code automatically.
-There is also a script script/cpplint.py to check whether all files conform.

-The Python version we are using now is Python 2.7.

-The C++ code uses a lot of Chromium’s abstractions and types, so it’s recommended to get acquainted with them.
-A good place to start is Chromium’s Important Abstractions and Data Structures document.
-The document mentions some special types, scoped types (that automatically release their memory when going out of scope), logging mechanisms etc.

-# JavaScript

-Write standard JavaScript style.

-## File names should be concatenated with - instead of \_, e.g. file-name.js rather than file_name.js, because in github/atom module names are usually in the module-name form.
-This rule only applies to .js files.

-Use newer ES6/ES2015 syntax where appropriate const for requires and other constants let for defining variables
-Arrow functions instead of function () { }
-Template literals instead of string concatenation using + Naming Things

-Electron APIs uses the same capitalization scheme as Node.js:

-When the module itself is a class like BrowserWindow, use CamelCase.
-When the module is a set of APIs, like globalShortcut, use mixedCase.
-When the API is a property of object, and it is complex enough to be in a separate chapter like win.webContents, use mixedCase.
-For other non-module APIs, use natural titles, like <webview> Tag or Process Object.
-When creating a new API, it is preferred to use getters and setters instead of jQuery’s one-function style.
-For example, .getText() and .setText(text) are preferred to .text([text]).
-There is a discussion on this.